 Promoting a private business, unless that business is directly related to the school

-Using websites or mechanisms to bypass the school’s filtering mechanisms.
+Using websites or mechanisms to bypass the school’s filtering mechanisms

+Engaging in content or conduct that is radicalised, extremist, racist, antisemitic or discriminatory in any other way.

 This is not an exhaustive list and the school reserves the right to amend this list at any time.